"Novacane" is a blast of energy in the middle of Odelay

 ."
 Beck uses the song to get the crowd going from the very beginning, to come out with a blast.

-The only version of "Novocane" I have heard from the summer of 2001–where it frequently led off the shows, following a one-song acoustic intro–actually ended with Beck playing "One Foot in the Grave
+The only version of "Novocane" I have heard from the summer of 2001–where it frequently kicked off the shows, only following a one-song acoustic intro, actually ended with Beck playing "One Foot in the Grave

 " on his harmonica.
 It's a fun medley.
 He doesn't sing "One Foot

 ," just plays the music.
-The songs give a similar vibe on stage, so it's not as strange as it sounds.
+The songs can reach a similar hyped-up vibe on stage, so it's not as strange as it sounds!